The author begins with these three production abstractions...

 For Profit: A History of Corporations (2022) William Magnuson

-From legacy manufacturers to emerging tech giants, corporations wield significant power over our lives, our economy, and our
+From legacy manufacturers to emerging tech giants, corporations wield significant power over our lives, our economy, and our politics.
+Some celebrate them as engines of

-politics.
-Some celebrate them as engines of progress and prosperity.
-Others argue that they recklessly pursue profit at the
+progress and prosperity.
+Others argue that they recklessly pursue profit at the expense of us all.

 In For Profit, law professor William Magnuson reveals that both visions contain an element of truth.
-The story of the corporation
+The story of the corporation is a human story, about a diverse group

-is a human story, about a diverse group of merchants, bankers, and investors that have over time come to shape the landscape of
+of merchants, bankers, and investors that have over time come to shape the landscape of our modern economy.
+Its central characters include both the brave, powerful,

-and vicious.
+and ingenious and the conniving, fraudulent, and vicious.
 At times, these characters have been one and the same.

 Yet as Magnuson shows, while corporations haven’t always behaved admirably, their purpose is a noble one.
-From their beginnings in
+From their beginnings in the Roman Republic, corporations have

-the Roman Republic, corporations have been designed to promote the common good.
-By recapturing this spirit of civic virtue, For
+been designed to promote the common good.
+By recapturing this spirit of civic virtue, For Profit argues, corporations can help craft a society in which all of us—not just

 Becoming Superman (2019) J. Micheal Straczynski